r4victor/tenthousandmeters/content/blog/python_bts_06.md

 Suppose we define a new class and do not specify `metaclass`.
 Where does the class actually get created?
 In this case, `__build_class__()` calls `type()`.
 This invokes the `type_call()` function that, in turn, calls the `tp_new` and `tp_init` slots of `type`.
 The `tp_new` slot of `type` points to the `type_new()` function.
 This is the function that creates classes.
 The `tp_init` slot of `type` points to the function that does nothing, so all the work is done by `type_new()`.

 The `type_new()` function is nearly 500 lines long and probably deserves a separate post.

-...

-Recall that we started our disscussion about classes because we wanted to understand how their slots are set, in particular, the `nb_add` slot.
-So, for now, let's concentrate on this issue.

-What `type_new()` does can roughly be summarized as follows:
+Its essence, though, can be briefly summarized as follows:

-1. Allocate `PyHeapTypeObject`.
+1. Allocate new type object.
-2. Set type's slots.
+2. Set up the allocated type object.

-`PyHeapTypeObject` is a struct that extends `PyTypeObject`.
-It contains `PyTypeObject` as well as structs with sub-slots:
+To accomplish the first step, `type_new()` must allocate an instance of `PyTypeObject` as well as suites.
+Suites must be allocated separately from `PyTypeObject` because `PyTypeObject` contains only pointers to suites, not suites themselves.
+To handle this inconvenience, `type_new()` allocates an instance of the `PyHeapTypeObject` struct that extends `PyTypeObject` and contains the suites:

 ```C
 /* The *real* layout of a type object when allocated on the heap */